KEINOS/go-todotxt/todo/internal/task/README.md

 When the same key-value key (e.g., `due:`) appears multiple times in a task:

 - `SetTag(key, value)` updates only the **first** occurrence.
-- `KeyValues()` returns only the **last** value (since it uses a `map[string]string`).
+- `KeyValues()` returns **all** key-value pairs in their original order, including duplicates.
 - `RemoveTag(key)` removes only the **first** occurrence.

-This behavior comes from the upstream todo.txt spec which implicitly treats keys as unique.
-To store multiple values for a single key, use a comma-separated format like `tag:value1,value2` or `tag1:value1 tag2:value2`.
+The upstream todo.txt spec implicitly treats keys as unique.
+To store multiple values for a single key, consider using a comma-separated format like `tag:value1,value2`.

 **Example:**